prep-gh/flowcrypt-docs/content/business/group-management.md

 summary: Group Billing and Management
 ---

-[...]

-# Prepaying for a year

-> Is it possible for me to pay for this for my team for a year?
-> Thanks.
+FlowCrypt allows your team to be managed under a single billing account.
+See [billing dashboard](https://flowcrypt.com/billing?page=dashboard).

-Definitely - please see our <a href="https://flowcrypt.com/billing">Group Billing Calculator</a>.
+Please see our <a href="https://flowcrypt.com/billing">Group Billing Calculator</a> to purchase a monthly or yearly group subscription.

+[Enterprise customers](enterprise.html) can further manage the security, options and use restrictions of their users.